 \subsection{Comparison with State-of-the-arts}

-\textbf{Results on KITTI.} The Tab.~\ref{tab:kitti result} illustrates that our method outperforms other methods in all categories.
-Compared with previous state-of-the-art method M$^2$-Track~\cite{beyond}, our approach surpasses it of 8.0\%/5.0\% in \textit{Mean} performance.
-Meanwhile, for Pedestrian, we achieve the most significant improvement ($\uparrow$8.9\%/6.9\%).
-We think although motion-based M$^2$-Track is better than matching paradigm for Pedestrian, the inaccurate segmentation and the short-term motion estimation still limit its tracking performance.
-In contrast, due to considering the long-term motion prior and geometry information from point clouds, our method can locate target accurately.
-Moreover, our method also surpasses TAT~\cite{TAT} by remarkable margins of 6.2\%/5.6\% in average \textit{Success} and \textit{Precision}.
-We think this is because sampling multiple templates in TAT destroys the continuity of motion, while our method could preserve complete motion in the previous frames and use it to locate target.
-Besides, we show some tracking results in Fig.~\ref{fig:Quantitative results}.
+\textbf{Results on KITTI.} As displayed in Tab.~\ref{tab:kitti result}, our MTM-Tracker outperforms other methods in all categories.
+Specifically, our method surpasses previous state-of-the-art method CXTrack \cite{CXTrack} of 3.4\%/3.1\% in the average performance.
+We speculate that compared with CXTrack which depends on contextual information of point clouds across two frames, our paradigm can overcome occlusion better and relieve interference from the other similar objects due to extra modeling target motion during multiple frames.
+Moreover, our method surpasses M$^2$-Track~\cite{beyond} significantly ($\uparrow$8.0\%/5.0\%).
+We think although motion-based M$^2$-Track is better than matching approaches, the inaccurate segmentation and short-term motion modeling may still limit its tracking performance.
+In contrast, owing to considering long-term motion prior and appearance matching at the same time, our method could locate target accurately.
+Besides, we exhibit some tracking results in Fig.~\ref{fig:Quantitative results}.

-\textbf{Results on NuScenes.} As displayed in Tab.~\ref{tab:nuscenes result}, our MTM-Tracker obtains the best performance in nuScenes dataset for most categories and demonstrates superior results compared with previous matching paradigm~\cite{SC3D,P2B,BAT,SMAT,C2FT,MLSET}.
+\textbf{Results on NuScenes.} As illustrated in Tab.~\ref{tab:nuscenes result}, our MTM-Tracker obtains the best performance in nuScenes dataset for most categories and demonstrates superior results compared with previous matching paradigm~\cite{SC3D,P2B,BAT,SMAT,C2FT,MLSET}.
 Specially, the BEV-based method~\cite{SMAT} is hard to regress large objects by directly using CenterHead~\cite{centerpoint} since target center is usually empty.
 Different from~\cite{SMAT}, our BEV-based MTM-Tracker utilizes motion clues to estimate a coarse center on BEV and further refine it through correlation features.
 In this way, we not only mitigate the above issue in~\cite{SMAT} but also achieve performance balance among all categories.
 Notably, our MTM-Tracker surpasses M$^2$-Track~\cite{beyond} in the Pedestrian by 4.98\% \textit{Success} and 11.88\% \textit{Precision}, and obtains certain improvement for the large objects, such as Trailer, Truck and Bus.
 Meanwhile, we outperform M$^2$-Track by 2.47\%/4.44\% on \textit{Mean} metrics, proving superiority of overall performance in our Motion-to-Matching paradigm.